Combination access control & rate limiting

 Note: The User option requires that you enable User Tracking in your protection profile.
 For details, see Configuring a protection profile for inline topologies.

 For example, you can require both a matching request URL, HTTP header, and client source IP in order to allow a request.

 You can add only one Access Rate Limit filter to each rule.

 For example, to create a policy that allows rate-limited access by 3 client IPs, you would group the corresponding 3 advanced access rules for each of those IPs into the policy.

-Two Predefined - Advanced Protection policies are available for the predefined Brute-Force-Login and Vulnerability-Scanning rules.
+The Predefined - Advanced Protection policy is available for the predefined Brute-Force-Login and Vulnerability-Scanning rules.